 Year Ending December 31:

-2019 \$ 2,843

-2020 2,843
+2020 \$ 2,843

 2021 2,843

 2022 2,843

-2023 270,746
+2023 270,747

+2024

-Total \$ 282,118
+Total \$ 279,276

 Beginning on January 1, 2014, the Company became subject to mandatory prepayments of principal if certain excess cash flow thresholds, as defined in the 2023 Term Loans, were met.
+To date, the Company has not been required to make any such mandatory prepayments.

 The 2023 Term Loans have an incremental facility capacity in an amount of \$175.0 million, plus additional amounts as long as the Company meets certain conditions, including a specified leverage ratio.
 The 2023 Term Loans include a number of restrictive covenants that, among other things and subject to certain exceptions and baskets, impose operating and financial restrictions on the Company and certain of its subsidiaries.
 The 2023 Term Loans also contain customary affirmative covenants and events of default.
-The Company was in compliance with its debt covenants at December 31, 2018.
+The Company was in compliance with its debt covenants at December 31, 2019.

-At December 31, 2018, the Company's balance of unamortized deferred financing costs and unamortized original issue discount costs were \$0.8 million and \$2.0 million, respectively.
+At December 31, 2019, the Company's balance of unamortized deferred financing costs and unamortized original issue discount costs were \$0.6 million and \$1.5 million, respectively.
 These costs are being amortized to interest expense over the estimated repayment period of the 2023 Term Loans using the effective interest method.
-During the years ended December 31, 2018, 2017 and 2016, the Company had amortization expense of \$0.7 million, \$0.8 million and \$0.9 million, respectively, related to deferred financing costs and original issue discount.
+During the years ended December 31, 2019, 2018 and 2017, the Company had amortization expense of \$0.7 million, \$0.7 million and \$0.8 million, respectively, related to deferred financing costs and original issue discount.

-11. LOSS PER SHARE
+12. LOSS PER SHARE

 Basic loss per ordinary share is calculated based upon net loss available to holders of ordinary shares divided by the weighted average number of shares outstanding.
-For the years ended December 31, 2018, 2017 and 2016, as the Company was in a net loss position, the diluted loss per share did not assume conversion or exercise of stock options and awards as they would have an anti-dilutive effect on loss per share.
+For the years ended December 31, 2019, 2018 and 2017, as the Company was in a net loss position, the diluted loss per share did not assume conversion or exercise of stock options and awards as they would have an anti-dilutive effect on loss per share.